 How Do I Stay Out of Fraud’s Way?

 Seeking help and staying on the defensive can help you avoid committing or becoming victim to fraudulent activity.

-To prevent accidental car insurance fraud, Soo Hoo recommends working with a trustworthy agent to purchase and maintain your coverage.
+To prevent accidental car insurance fraud, Soo Hoo recommends working with a trustworthy agent to purchase and maintain your car insurance policy.
 He then advises to “give your agent as much information as possible” to ensure accuracy.
 Soo Hoo explains that many of the clients that he’s worked with over the years have found it easier to obtain reliable and fraud-free coverage with the help of a trained professional.
 “Many clients, from my own experience, realize that it’s a mistake to buy insurance on their own.
 There’s just too many pitfalls that will save you a few dollars today, but will cost you in the long run when you need it most.”

 On the road, there are a few best practices for protecting yourself from fraudulent activity.
 The easiest way to stay in the clear?
 “Drive defensively,” Soo Hoo states.